Articles of Incorporation and Rules

 (Definitions)

-Article 3 In these regulations, the definitions of each term shall be as set forth in the following items.
+Article 3 In these regulations, the definitions of each term are as set forth in the following items:

 • An electromagnetic record is any information relating to the business of a union that is recorded in electronic, magnetic or other form